Home Affordability

 How much house can I afford with a 100k salary?

 Usually, with an income of $100,000 per year, you can manage to buy a house valued at around $250,000 to $300,000.
 The extent of this range may change based on the amount of your debts, how much money you put down as payment, and the interest rates when you buy.
-Taking into account your overall financial situation and monthly budget is crucial when you determine how much money to spend on you spend on a house.
+Taking into account your overall financial situation and monthly budget is crucial when you determine how much money to spend on a house.

 What credit score is needed to buy a house?